We're glad you're here!

 A monetary collection or offertory is taken at the end of each service to support the work of the church both here in Australia and overseas.
 This is how some of our church members choose to give, while others do so online.
 Please don’t feel under any obligation to give towards this – you’re our guest and we’re just happy to meet you!

-Sundays at Grove Church St Aidan’s are a vibrant, relaxed and enjoyable time.
+Sundays at St Aidan’s and St Paul’s are a vibrant, relaxed and enjoyable time.
 We try to be friendly and get to know newcomers, and many people stay after the service to chat with one another and share morning tea or supper.
 We want our community to be one where people feel welcomed and comfortable.

 There is no need to dress very formally – while some people choose to dress up a little, such as wearing a collared shirt, others can be found in jeans, a favourite football jersey and thongs – particularly at 5pm church!
 The best rule is to come in whatever makes you feel comfortable.

 We want your kids to have an awesome time at church!
-During 10am church, programs run for children aged 1 year old to Year 8 at school, with lots of games, craft, Bible stories, music, prayer and fun.
+During 10am church at St Aidan’s, programs run for children aged 2.5 years old to Year 8 at school, while 9am at St Paul’s runs Kids Church for children in Years K-6.
+Programs include games, craft, Bible stories, music, prayer and fun.
 We recommend arriving 15 minutes before your first service to meet your children’s leaders and help settle them into their program.

 Younger children or those who don’t want to attend the program are welcome to sit in the service with you.
-There is also a parents’ room in the main church where you can care for your young children while still being part of the service.
+There are also family rooms at both sites where you can care for your young children while still being part of the service.

 Many youth in Years 9-12 attend 5pm church after taking part in the Sunday afternoon youth Bible study.
 Families with children are also welcome at 5pm church (and 8am!) and do attend, however there are no formal children’s programs.